 For more than 50 years the Rossway Group, part of Riding for the Disabled Association (RDA), has been creating unique opportunities for people with all forms of disabilities – physical and cognitive - through riding therapy.

 Riding gives people with limited mobility the chance to stretch and move muscles in a way that may not be possible with other forms of exercise.
 The rider's position in the saddle and the movement of the horse is a therapy in itself, improving rider's balance, co-ordination and muscle tone.
 Riding also gives a great sense of freedom and the empathy, which develops between our riders and their horses, is lovely to see.
 Confidence often improves, along with increased self-esteem and well-being.

 We run 4 half-hourly sessions on a Thursday afternoon during term time.
 The class sizes are small - 4 or 5 riders only - and the cost is kept to a minimum.
-For prices and conditions of riding with us please eMail email@example.com in the first instance.
+For prices and conditions please contact email@example.com in the first instance.

 Our Coaches are fully qualified and we have a wonderful team of enthusiastic and experienced volunteers who are also trained in all aspects of horse care and safety procedures.
 Appropriate DBS checks are run on everyone attached to the Group.

 How to apply to ride: Our riders are referred to us by GPs, physiotherapists, schools, occupational therapists or apply independently.
 We assess all our riders before accepting them.
 Ages range from 4 - 75 years and there is an upper weight limit of around 13 stone, but this is dependent on individual rider characteristics.
 Please contact us if you think riding could help you or someone else either by emailing: firstname.lastname@example.org or by phoning 01442 825010.